Hacktitude/DevQuest-2024-Guide/README.md

 <br>

+For macOS users, it is recommended to prepend `sudo` to the installation commands to ensure they have the required permissions.

 We recommend that you use [Visual Studio Code](https://code.visualstudio.com/download) and install the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension for a better developer experience.

-### Email Communication regarding Test Run Preparation and Execution
+### Email Communication regarding DevQuest Preparation and Execution

-You will first receive an invitation email regarding the test run.
-This email will be sent either on the day of the test run or beforehand.
+You will first receive an invitation email regarding the final day.
+This email will be sent either on the day of the final hackathon or beforehand.
 It will include a user guide, which we recommend reviewing carefully to familiarize yourself with the process.

-At the scheduled time, you will receive another email notifying you that the test has started.
-This email will contain a link to access the test details.
+At the scheduled time, you will receive another email notifying you that the hackathon has started.
+This email will contain a link to access the hackathon details.
 Please use the link to find the clone URL and the Git credentials to clone your repository.
 Note that each team will have a single repository assigned to them.

 ### Clone the project to your local computer